 Take a look at this Tucson Arizona monsoon footage captured on film.
 Quite amazing!

 The Arizona Monsoon Season in the Phoenix area can be quite variable.
 For instance, statistics compiled at one weather station, from 1896 through 2014 show a wide range of rainfall during the season.
-The Monsoon Season with the most rain was 1984.
+The rainiest Monsoon Season was 1984.
 While the least rainfall was in 1924, only a scant 0.35 inches!4

 Distinct Arizona areas generally experience the same Monsoon Season differently.